Automobile engine replacement: Common crate engines used in North American racing

 General Motors began developing several small block crate race car engines in 2001 and they were released into production in 2002.
 The engines are sealed and repairs being done by certified rebuilders.

 Chevrolet 602

 The Chevrolet engine debuted in 2002 with part number 1958602 and sold for a little under $4000 in 2012.
 It has 350 cubic inch displacement via a 4.000 inch bore and 3.480 inch stroke.
 The 602 engine is equipped with iron heads, a cast-iron block, and aluminum pistons.
 It produces about 350 horsepower and 390 foot-pounds of torque at 9.1:1 compression.

 Applications for this engine include: IMCA Hobby Stock, IMCA Northern Sport Modified, IMCA Southern Sport Modified, Mid-American Stock cars.
 Northeastern (United States) Sportman, Crate Racing USA, and others.

 Chevrolet 603

 The Chevrolet engine has part number 88959603.
 It has 355 cubic inch displacement and 405 foot pounds of torque at 10.1:1 compression.
-The 603 engine is equipped with aluminum heads, steel crank, and high silicone pistons.
+The 603 engine is equipped with aluminum heads, steel crank, and high silicon pistons.
 The American Canadian Tour (ACT) late model sportsman utilize this engine.